QEtaModularPackage QMOD

 qetaGrades: SymbolicModularEtaQuotient QMOD -> List Integer

-qetaGrads(y) returns the poleorders of the modular function corresponding to y.
-In the special case when e is the expansion and qetaGrade(e.c) is less than 0 for every cusp c in cusps(y), the function returns a value of -1 for each cusp although this might not be the true poleorder of the expansion, it rather is the value for the case that y represents zero.
+qetaGrades(y) returns the poleorders of the modular function corresponding to y.
+In the special case when e is the expansion and qetaGrade(e.c) is less than 0 for every cusp c in transformationMatrices(y), the function returns a value of -1 for each cusp although this might not be the true poleorder of the expansion, it rather is the value for the case that y represents zero.
 This special treatment avoids running into an infinite loop if y represents the zero function.
+If the dissection is done with multiplier 1, then this function computes the grades without an explicit series expansion.

-reduceSystem: Record(zmat: Matrix Integer, zrels: Vector Integer, zrhs: Vector Integer) -> Record(zmat: Matrix Integer, zrels: Vector Integer, zrhs: Vector Integer)
+reduceSystem: Record(zmat: Matrix Integer, zrels: Vector Integer, zrhs: Vector Integer, zsgn: List Integer) -> Record(zmat: Matrix Integer, zrels: Vector Integer, zrhs: Vector Integer, zsgn: List Integer)

 reduceSystem([A,v]) returns a matrix B and a right-hand side w such that A*x >= v and B*x >= w have the same solutions, but B has duplicate rows removed.
 The order of distinct rows is kept.